1972 Isuzu Bellett Sport

 Quite a bit to do, to get it running and roadworthy with Club Permit for use on the road.
 I was hoping to get the car ready for the Bellett Nationals in October but this proved impossible.

 Thats the 'spare parts' car to left and some doors also behind.

 Hard to see, but the car has Japanese Watanabe alloy wheels.
 Not real keen on all black wheels so might get the rim polished or the whole wheel re-coloured.
 No hurry though for that.
 Car seems to be covered in small bits of concrete spatters which had to be removed.
 Very difficult though to remove from the wheels so they will need a re-paint.

 Note that the later model cars have flow through ventilation through the side vents.
 Australian delivered cars never had this.
 The rear window is heated also I believe.

 October 20th.
-I now have the car in my possesion.
+I now have the car in my possession.
 It was damaged in transit which is a nuisance as more work to do.
-Bonnet (hood) and bootlid mainly but also underside damage due to a forklift being used to move from container etc I guess.
+Bonnet (hood) and boot lid mainly, but also underside damage due to a forklift being used to move from container etc I guess.
 It was fine when it left Japan so I assume damage was done here in Australia.

 I fitted a spare distributor from the parts car and a new coil and she fired up immediately !
 It appears the electronic ignition system (non-std) was faulty.
 ODO meter is not working so the reading is obviously very suspect.